Design of National Mounted Warrior Museum unveiled

-A museum that will tell the history and story of America’s mounted soldiers is a step closer to breaking ground near Fort Hood’s main gate.
+Killeen — A museum that will tell the history and story of America’s mounted soldiers is a step closer to breaking ground near Fort Hood.

-The design for the National Mounted Warrior Museum was unveiled Wednesday during an event at Texas A&M University-Central Texas.
+The design for the National Mounted Warrior Museum was unveiled Wednesday during an event at Texas A&M-Central Texas.

 Kliewer noted that the foundation has been working for about eight years to bring the museum from idea to reality.